 These palm trees aren’t all about its beauty.
 In fact, they serve a functional purpose as well.
 King palms can prove to be the best plants to grow around pools, front yard, back yard, or in some tropical landscapes.
 Having them in your front porch will provide you shade from the scorching sun.

 While these palms grow slow, they require little to no maintenance at all.
 If this is the quality you are searching for in a plant, then King Palms is an apt plant choice.
 King Palms come in three different varieties, having similar names such as the Alexandra King, Bangalow Palm (Piccabeen Palm), and the purple variety.

-a.
-Alexandra King
+1. Alexandra King

-b.
-King Bangalow Palm Trees
+2. King Bangalow Palm Trees

 While the abundance of flowers is this tree’s admirable feature, its trunk is not so though.
 The trunk of the King Bangalow tree is not as thick as other popular types of palm trees.
 The trunk is mostly 8 to 10 inches in diameter and features light brown to pale gray color.
 Unlike Alexandra, it is a short-heighted tree that takes time to grow properly.

-c.
-Purple King Palm
+3. Purple King Palm

-.
 While the tree isn’t able to reach the height of Alexandra, it is able to grow a thick trunk – 18 inches in diameter.
 The palm originated in the higher elevation of Australia which is the reason why it fails to adapt to the warm, humid parts of the world.

 8. Florida Thatch Palm